tooevangelist/flexible-jekyll/_posts/2020-06-24-kpi-devrel-leads.markdown

 date: 2020-06-24 10:00:00 +0000
 description: Meet data-driven colleagues and discuss how does one put a number to relations and if we shall love or hate developer marketing
 img: devrel-meetup-750.png
-tags: [DevRel, Meetups, YouTube, Business, Marketing, Developer Marketing]
+tags: [DevRel, Meetups, YouTube, Developer Marketing]
 ---

 ## This playlist autoupdates with new videos